laspy/laspy/doc/source/tut_background.rst

-Therefore broadly speaking, with the exception of the 1.4 legacy fields and format changes, these specifications are cumulative - each adds more potential configurations to the last, while (mostly) avoiding backwards incompatability.
+Therefore broadly speaking, with the exception of the 1.4 legacy fields and format changes, these specifications are cumulative - each adds more potential configurations to the last, while (mostly) avoiding backwards incompatibility.

 **Point Formats**